sheronimo/technicaltest-lediamonds/README.md

 In terms of other differences from the design document, minor adjustments were made to attributes such as margin and padding, where rounding up/down was done when the design document specified a number with decimals.

+I also used a variation of the Bodoni font, Bodoni Moda, which was available on [Google Fonts](https://fonts.google.com/specimen/Bodoni+Moda?query=bodoni+moda), due to Bodoni 72 not being available for free usage.

 ## Built with

 This landing page was built with HTML, SCSS and Javascript.